MAKING GODS FOR MEN (Part 2)

 It is therefore no wonder that when Moses left them for a short while, they became fearful, perplexed and agitated, and thus sought for new gods to be with them and lead them on in their journey.

-There is no good substitute to you personally praying, communing or speaking directly with God, and personally studying, imbibing and meditating in God’s Word.
+Friend, there is no good substitute to you personally praying, communing or speaking directly with God, and personally reading, studying, and meditating in God’s Word.

 5 For there is one God and one Mediator between God and men, the Man Christ Jesus,